ecosense-au-dk/karibu-tutorial/quickstart.md

 ![Daemon start](resource/daemon-start.gif)

-(if you wonder why the logging information is going to the shell, it is because the tutorial's ivy.xml file uses the simple SLF4J logger.
+(if you wonder why the logging information is going to the shell, it is because the tutorial's `ivy.xml` file uses the simple SLF4J logger.
 If you change the binding to the Log4J logger, logging should go to `karibu.log` instead, which is what we do in production.)

-If this step fail, carefully review that you have set the IP addresses correctly in the property files.
+If this step fails, carefully review that you have set the IP addresses correctly in the property files.

 To stop the daemon, you just hit Ctrl-C.